mgcrisp/US_Customs_Imports/README.md

 These data sets were cleaned in Visual Studio Code and then loaded to PostgreSQL for aggregated queries.
 My goal was to show trends on delays, and insights on cargo/commodities

-Of course I have a lot to learn and still making changes to make it look nicer and cleaner :)